conda-forge/conda-forge.github.io/sphinx/src/maintainer/maintainer_faq.rst

   This comes from the CI environment being headless and can be fixed by adding the ``QT_QPA_PLATFORM=offscreen`` `environment variable <https://docs.conda.io/projects/conda-build/en/stable/user-guide/environment-variables.html#inherited-environment-variables>`__.
-  The variable can either be added directly to the test command or provided in the `meta.yaml <https://conda-forge.org/docs/maintainer/adding_pkgs.html#the-recipe-meta-yaml>`__ like so:
+  The variable can either be added directly to the test command or provided in the :ref:`meta.yaml <meta_yaml>` like so:

   .. code-block:: yaml